ct-martin/infra/ansible/README.md

 * A "playbook" that specified which "roles" and "tasks" are applicable to different hosts, including by hostname or group
 * Various "roles" which contain "tasks" to perform
 * "Collections" of modules that can be used in "tasks"
+* "Tags" which can be used to run only a subset of roles/tasks

 Ansible is intended to be idempotent, meaning that it defines the end state rather than the steps to take.
 While this doesn't always work in practice without writing significantly more involved code, you will regularly see this approach used through the roles here, such as by getting state and using `when` statements.